 To access your information, you'll need a USDA eAuth account to login to farmers.gov.
 After obtaining an eAuth account, producers should visit farmers.gov and sign into the site’s authenticated portal via the Log In/Sign Up link at the top right of the website.
 Google Chrome, Mozilla Firefox or Microsoft Edge are the recommended browsers to access the feature.

-Download the fact sheet or watch the tutorial videos for more information on how to access your land information on farmers.gov.
+Watch the tutorial videos for more information on how to access your land information on farmers.gov.

 In addition to the self-service features available by logging into farmers.gov, the website also has ample information on USDA programs, including pandemic assistance, farm loans, disaster assistance, conservation programs and crop insurance.
 Recently, USDA updated the navigation and organization of the site as well as added some new webpages, including “Get Involved,” “Common Forms,” and “Translations.”
 Learn more about these changes.